 I’m spicing things up for Thanksgiving by serving up my tasty vegan and gluten free sweet chili roasted brussels sprouts side dish.

-I like going untraditional when it comes to holiday meals, because we do so much of the same, year after year, and that gets hella boring.
+I like going untraditional when it comes to holiday meals.
+We do so much of the same, year after year, and that gets hella boring.
 So for all you Americans out there getting ready for Thanksgiving and for the rest of us thinking about Christmas or Hannukah, let’s turn up a classic into a stellar dish at your upcoming holiday feast.

 How to Make Sweet Chili Roasted Brussels Sprouts